The Secret Life of Bees (film)

-The Secret Life of Bees is a 2008 American drama film adapted from the 2001 novel of the same name by Sue Monk Kidd.
+The Secret Life of Bees is a 2008 American drama film adapted from the 2001 novel by Sue Monk Kidd.
 Starring Queen Latifah, Dakota Fanning, Jennifer Hudson, Alicia Keys, Sophie Okonedo, and Paul Bettany, the film was written and directed by Gina Prince-Bythewood, and produced by Lauren Shuler Donner and Will Smith, with Jada Pinkett Smith as the executive producer.

-The Secret Life of Bees is noted for Queen Latifah's critically acclaimed performance as August Boatwright.
-The film was released in the United States on October 17, 2008, and in the United Kingdom on December 5, 2008, to varied reviews, with critics praising it for being faithful to the source material and complimented the rest of the performances, while others criticized its excessively sentimental tone and the simplistic handling of complex issues, but became a moderate success financially, grossing $40 million on a budget of $11 million.
+The Secret Life of Bees was released in the United States on October 17, 2008, and in the United Kingdom on December 5, 2008, to varied reviews.
+Critics praised it for being faithful to the source material and complimented the performances while some criticized the sentimental tone and the simplistic handling of complex issues.
+The film became a moderate success financially, grossing $40 million on a budget of $11 million.

 Plot

-In 1964 South Carolina, Lily Owens lives on a peach orchard with her abusive, widowed father T. Ray.
-Ten years earlier, then-four-year-old Lily had accidentally shot her mother, Deborah, as she was attempting to leave T-Ray.
+In 1964, Lily Owens lives on a South Carolina peach orchard with her abusive, widowed father T. Ray.
+Ten years earlier, then-four-year-old Lily had accidentally shot her mother, Deborah, as she was attempting to leave T. Ray.

-In the present day, Lily's 14th birthday is approaching, and she celebrates the signing of the Civil Rights Act with her father’s Black hired help, Rosaleen.
-On the night before her birthday, Lily sneaks into the orchard, where she has secretly buried a few mementos of her mother, including a paper reading “Black Madonna Honey, Tiburon, SC.”
+As Lily's 14th birthday approaches, she celebrates the signing of the Civil Rights Act of 1964 with her father’s Black hired help, Rosaleen.
+On the night before her birthday, Lily sneaks into the orchard, where she has secretly buried a few mementos of her mother, including a paper reading "Black Madonna Honey, Tiburon, SC."
 She places the picture of her mother on her stomach to feel closer to her as she lays back to look at the stars.

 Lily suddenly hears T. Ray calling for her and quickly hides her mother's belongings.
 She is caught hastily buttoning her shirt by T. Ray, who assumes she was there with a boy, and punishes her by having her kneel on a pile of grits for an hour.

 On her birthday, Rosaleen takes Lily into town under the pretense of fitting Lily for a bra, but also to give Rosaleen the opportunity to register to vote.
 The pair encounters a group of racists who beat Rosaleen after she stands her ground against their intimidation, and she is arrested.
 T. Ray retrieves Lily and takes her back home, but she runs away and breaks Rosaleen out of the hospital, where she is being treated for her wounds while she awaits jail.
 They head for Tiburon, with Lily hoping to figure out more about her mother's past.

 A two-day trip brings Lily and Rosaleen to Tiburon where they find their way to the home of August Boatwright and her sisters, May and June.
 August has used her skills as a beekeeper to build a successful business.
 Despite the incredulity of Lily's lies about Rosaleen and her circumstances, and June's suspicions, August takes them in, agreeing to provide room and board in exchange for labor.